 To determine eligibility for this federally regulated loan, the student must file the FAFSA and have completed a Federal Stafford Loan Master Promissory Note.
-Only a university financial aid associate can determine the student's eligibility based on the cost and financial need at the particular university.
+Only a university financial aid associate can determine the student's eligibility based on the cost and financial need.
+First time Direct Loan borrowers will also need to complete Entrance Loan Counseling.